AR-js-org/AR.js-Docs/docs/location-based.md

 - [A-Frame location based](location-based-aframe/index.md)
 - [three.js location based](location-based-three/index.md)

+## Limitations

+Location-based AR with AR.js is subject to certain limitations.

+- Your device must have a GPS chip, accelerometer and magnetometer.
+- On some devices, the sensors may be miscalibrated, resulting in an incorrect North.
+See, for example, [this three.js issue](https://github.com/mrdoob/three.js/pull/22654).
+This is unfortunately a limitation of the device.
+This will be investigated further in [LocAR](https://github.com/AR-js-org/locar.js), for example, as to whether certain devices are consistently "out" by a certain bearing.
+- The camera feed may appear "stretched".
+Again the focus on fixing this will be in LocAR.

 ## A-Frame

 AR.js offers A-Frame components to implement location-based AR.
 There are three variants of the components, detailed as below:

-- The `new-location-based` components.
+- The `new-location-based` components. **In most cases, these are recommended**.
 These have been available since AR.js 3.4.0, incorporate various bug fixes, use simpler code, and provide a thin wrapper round the three.js API shown below.
 These are recommended for most uses, though do not support all the [events](./ui-events.md) of the older components due to a different internal implementation.
 Nonetheless they the components likely to see further development - the older variants are unlikely to see further work besides bug fixes.

 - The `projected` components.
 These have been available since AR.js 3.3.1, use largely the same internal implementation as the classic components, and were the first to offer projection of latitude/longitude into Spherical Mercator, discussed below.
+They are generally **not recommended** unless you have problems with `new-location-based`.

 - The classic components, available before AR.js 3.3.1.
 These are similar to the `projected` components but do not offer the facility to convert between latitude/longitude and the projected coordinates used for augmented reality, which can cause problems for more specialist uses such as showing roads and paths in augmented reality.
+For most use cases it is preferred to use `new-location-based` but some uses, such as embedded AR scenes, only work with the classic components.

 ### The components